NativeScript/docs-v8/nativescript-core/trace.md

 Trace.setCategories(Trace.categories.concat("category1","category2"));
 ```

-Setting categor(ies)y makes the message for the category you pass as the second parameter of Trace.write() to print on the console.
+Setting categor(ies)y makes the message for the category you pass as the second parameter of `Trace.write()` to print to the console.

 2. Enable tracing